gmoeck/gmoeck.github.com/_posts/2012-07-09-dont-make-your-code-more-testable.markdown

 people are at risk of destroying their abstractions for the sake of "testability".

-When we encounter a bit of code that is hard to test, assuming we're letting our tests guide the design of the production code we're going to write, we're going to have one of two responses.
+When we encounter a bit of code that is hard to test-assuming we're letting our tests guide the design of the production code we're going to write-we're going to have one of two responses.
 We're either going to say, "how can I write this in a testable way", or "what about the design of the system is this test complaining about".